 As soon as you know that you want your child to be dedicated to God, contact the church office.
 You'll need to provide information such as the date of birth, the child's name, the names of the parents, and the names of godparents or sponsors.
-Each church may ask for additional data, according to their custom.
+Each church may ask for additional data, according to their customs.
 Let the pastor or administrative person know how many people you expect to be present so arrangements can be made if necessary.
+This may involve seating during the church service and who will stand with the child during the baptism.